microsoft/industry/healthcare/solutions/powerPlatform/readme.md

 * Non-default environments can be created by licensed Power Apps, Power Automate and Dynamics users.
 Creation can be restricted to only global and service admins via a tenant setting
 * An environment can have one or zero database (Dataverse) instances
+* Environments act as security boundaries allowing different security needs to be implemented in each environment

 ### Design recommendations